yangzhares/mantl/docs/jenkins_ci.md

     - triggered by **PR (pull request)** to the particular branch
     - triggered by **commit** to the particular branch

-1. Mentioned triggers are automate all testing process.
+1. These triggers automates the whole testing process.
-1. All jobs has the naming template shown below:
+1. We're usng folling naming template for jobs:

--     **View** reflects the particular tenant which was used for deployment process, gather all jobs tied to this tenant.
+-     **View** reflects the particular tenant which was used for deployment process, it gathers all jobs tied to this tenant.
--     Branch name which job controls, e.g. **master**
+-     Branch name which is being tested by job, e.g. **master**
--     Trigger type - **provision** for commit trigger, ++job can be started manually++, pr-provision for **PR** trigger, ++job mustn't be started manually++.
+-     Trigger type - **provision** for commit trigger, ++job can be started manually++, pr-provision for **PR** trigger, ++job can't be started manually++.
--     Tenant name where job is restricted to run, e.g. **CCS-MI-US-INTERNAL-1-QA-1**
+-     QA Tenant name where job is restricted to run, e.g. **CCS-MI-US-INTERNAL-1-QA-1**
--     Job which **destroys** cluster in the tenant, it starts always as post build step of deploying job, job can be started manually.
+-     Job which **destroys** cluster in the tenant.
+This job starts as a madnatory post-build step of deploying job.
+This job could be started manually.

-So you get the main idea of job naming.
+So you get the main idea of job naming conventions.

 # Mail List for Jenkins notifications and how to subscribe to it (using mailer.cisco.com)